 Is there actually anyone out there who doesn’t like glitter?!

-I recently got sent a the cutest bundle from Glitterlution Biodegradable Glitter, which included 15 glitter samples and 1, 5ml jar of glitter!
+Alex kindly sent over the cutest bundle from his store – Glitterlution Biodegradable Glitter -, which included 15 samples and 1, 5ml jar of glitter!

 In my goodie bag, I got sent sample sizes of No. 3 Silver, No. 5 Super Chunky Silver, No. 6 Gold, No. 7 Lairy Pink, No. 8 Parma Violet, No. 9 Unicorn, No. 10 Deep Blue, No. 11 Festival, No. 12 Red, No. 13 Blue Sky, No. 17 Mermaid, No. 20 Chunky Gold, No. 24 Super-Chunky Gold, No. 25 Brass and No. 27 Supurple.
 I also received a full sized pot of No. 3 Silver.
 I actually ended up buying some empty plastic pots and popped the samples in there since I find them easier to work with than using them straight out of the bags.

 Glitterlution Biodegradable Glitters have a lot more colour variety than the ones listed above.
 With 47 different colours and styles you’re going to find yourself in glitter heaven.
 The only downside is trying to choose between them all!

 With prices starting from £0.99p for a 5g bag and a 250g bag costing you only £34.99, it’s not going to break the bank if you ever want to get your sparkle on.

 Why Glitterlution Biodegradable Glitter Is Different